GhostHeron/PhysicsNotes/notes.md

 1. inserting a ferromagnetic material into the cetner of the coil to create an electromagnets.
 2. increaseing the current in coil
 3. increasing number of turns in the coil.

+build electromagnet, measure how many paperclips, then remove core to create solenoid and measure. then re install the core and add more loops to the wire.